ProjectsGm2/Gm2-Wordpress-Suite/README.md

 The suite includes an optional **Pretty Versioned URLs** feature that rewrites `file.css?ver=123` to `file.v123.css` and supplies matching Apache and Nginx rules.

+## JavaScript Management

+The plugin ships with a JavaScript Manager that can lazy-load scripts, replace sources via a JSON map, and automatically dequeue unneeded assets on a per-page basis.
+The detector records script usage and page context, while a controller removes unnecessary handles with an optional `?aejs=off` safe-mode override.
+Administrators can review usage stats under **Performance → Script Usage** and configure per-handle allow/deny lists or template-specific allowances.

 ## Building the Plugin

 Generate a production-ready ZIP package with all dependencies using: